Florianisme/SharedPreferences/README.md

 This will then be stored like `<key>value</key>`.

 ### Retrieving data
-Stored data can be retrieved by calling the `get` method while supplying a key and a default return value in case the pair does not exist
+Stored data can be retrieved by calling the `get` method while supplying a key and a default return value in case the key does not exist

 e.g.: `getString(String key, String defaultValue)`.